- Skip Navigation

 "I enjoy the challenge of identifying a patient’s vision-related problem—and then working through the treatment options to find the one that will address both their immediate medical issues and their longer-term quality of life concerns."

-Prior to pursuing a career in medicine, Dr. Do completed his B.S. in Civil & Environmental Engineering at Cornell University before returning to his home state of New Jersey where he graduated from the Rutgers New Jersey Medical School with high honors.
-After completing an Internal Medicine internship at Weill Medical College of Cornell, he did his Ophthalmology Residency and Uveitis & Ocular Immunology Fellowship at The Icahn School of Medicine at Mount Sinai and the New York Eye & Ear Infirmary of Mount Sinai in New York City.
-He then completed his Vitreoretinal Surgery Fellowship at the prestigious USC Roski Eye Institute of the Keck School of Medicine of USC in Los Angeles.
+Prior to pursuing a career in medicine, Dr. Do completed his B.S. in Civil & Environmental Engineering at Cornell University before returning to his home state of New Jersey, where he graduated from the Rutgers New Jersey Medical School with high honors.
+After completing an Internal Medicine internship at Weill Medical College of Cornell, he completed his Ophthalmology residency and Uveitis & Ocular Immunology fellowship at The Icahn School of Medicine and the New York Eye & Ear Infirmary of Mount Sinai in New York City.
+He then went on to complete his Vitreoretinal Surgery fellowship at the prestigious USC Roski Eye Institute / LA County Medical Center, both affiliated with the Keck School of Medicine of USC in Los Angeles, CA.

 Seven RGW Physicians Among Area’s Best Ophthalmologists In Annual Washingtonian Magazine’s “Top Doctors” Listing As Chosen by Peers in the Medical Field